 Decision making includes conscious and subconscious factors.
 As you consider psychological pricing, you don’t want to overlook visual information.Decision making includes conscious and subconscious factors.
-As you consider psychological pricing, you don’t want to overlook visual information.
+When meeting with new clients about your #accounting services, you want to include visual information.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Ever go to an upscale restaurant where they didn’t use a dollar sign on their menu?
 The dollar sign symbolizes loss rather than gain.
 Customers end up spending more money when the dollar sign isn’t present.

 Your mind attaches to the first number you see.
-That number becomes a frame of reference, or anchor, when deciding whether to sign on with you.
-Consider the specific service you want to sell.
-Then place it next to your highest priced service.
+That number becomes a frame of reference, or anchor, when deciding whether to engage with your services.
+Consider the specific services you want to offer a new client.
+Then place that option next to your highest priced service.
 This increases the perceived value.

 Focus on High Value

 Free webinars and free courses are readily available online.
-Basically, clients want to experience what you offer before they buy your program.
-So forget the fluff.
-Share something of high value before you ask them to invest in your service.
+Basically, clients want to experience what you offer before they accept your proposal.
+So, forget the fluff.
+Share something of high value before you ask them to invest in your accounting services.

-Weave in information about any special or innovative features that your service offers.
+Weave in information about any special or custom features which your service offers.
 As you educate them about what it’s like to work with you, vividly paint the picture about the benefits they’ll receive.
 Share stories and case studies which reinforce those outcomes.

 Other people’s words can tip the decision in your favor.
-Sprinkle in testimonials and reviews on your page to add credibility.
+Sprinkle in testimonials and reviews on your website to add credibility.